 Should you wish to discuss your rights please contact our data protection officer Kaisu Cameron by emailing email@example.com.
 Details about consent for third party data and erasure can be found in our athlete consent documentation.

-We do not disclose your personal information outside of our organisation and within the organisation only to those who need access to this information to process it in a manner consistent with the Data Protection act.
+Digital Fish Ltd do not disclose your personal information outside of our organization, and within the organisation only to those who need access to this information to process it in a manner consistent with the General Data Protection Regulation.

 We will only disclose your personal information to third parties if:

 Digital Fish Limited, or substantially all its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.